Osama710/Snipping-Tool-with-Python/README.md

 ### Executable File in Release
 The .exe for the snipping tool can be found in the release section which can be downloaded and can easily be used by anyone.

-**The snipped imaged will be saved in the same folder with name Capture.png**
+**The snipped imaged will be saved in the same folder with name Capture_{current date and time}.png**

-The Tool is developed by [Muhammad Osama](https://github.com/Osama710)
+The Tool is developed by [Muhammad Osama](https://www.flowcode.com/page/osamayousuf)

 ## Screenshots
 ![](Screenshots/main.PNG)